MUSTE-Project/MULLE/README.md

 You can now simply build the projects with `stack build` and browse the Haddock documentation with `stack haddock --open`.

+### Configuring

+Currently configuration of the package `muste-ajax` is done using the C preprocessor.
+See the values in the file `muste-ajax/app.config`.
+Please note that this is not a regular C header file, since it is included verbatim into `muste-ajax/src/Config.hs` - so it's really more a fragment of a Haskell source file with C preprocessor directives.
+The values in that directory are the ones suitable for production.
+The directory `config/` provides alternative configuration sets.
+Here is documentation on the available options.

+* `SERVE_STATIC_RELATIVE_PATH` useful while developing since changes to the static file (e.g. the front end JavaScript code) is served from a path relative to where the `muste-ajax` executable is run.
+* `WWW_ROOT` used for overriding the location to the physical files needed.
+I'm not sure this is working correctly, please see `Main.appInit` and the documentation for `make-snapplet`.
+* `VIRTUAL_ROOT` used when the requests to the application is not made against the href `/`.
+NB!
+If you need to override this you should also change the value of `VIRTUAL_ROOT` in `muste-ajax/static/muste-gui.j`.

+### Building

+    stack build

 Running
 -------